 I’m a person like you, built to fail, suffer and fight with myself.

-My commitment to myself is to not lose myself behind a label.
-I want to be free to change and do what I believe is great work at every stage of my life.
+My commitment is to not lose myself behind a label.
+I want to be free to change and do whatever I believe is great work at every stage of my life.

 Arts for art’s sake...

-In the end, life is not enough, we all know that deep inside ourselves.
 Life, at is core, is meaningless.
-Our existence will aways be a grain of sand in a massive timeless multiverse.
+Our existence will aways be a just grain of sand in a massive timeless multiverse.

 Sometimes the wind just blows in the right direction, and everything looks perfect from the outside, but we just can’t find happiness and serenity within ourselves.